codersrank-org/repo_info_extractor/README.md

 go run . --repo_path ./path_to_repo
 ```

+You can find a short video about the usage: https://www.youtube.com/watch?v=9IqgmYl8l2Y

 ### Binary approach (easiest)
 If using this approach, download the binary from [releases](https://github.com/codersrank-org/repo_info_extractor/releases) and run it.